adr-sk/atom_one/README.md

 When it comes to transactions on the hub, and transactions from zones to the hub, we should adopt the most minimal regulatory system.
-We could arguably do nothing--until it is too late, and we learn our lesson that we need *something* in the case of large scale theft from malice or bugs.
+We could arguably do nothing--until it is too late, and we learn our lesson that we need *something* in the case of large-scale theft from malice or bugs.
 The minimal nonzero policy we can adopt, is to enable one or more bonded DAOs to designate one or more addresses as being affected, with full justification, to temporarily freeze those coins, where the coins will unfreeze automatically until the hub's